 How we work

-We work alongside grassroots organisations and movements to make legal support more accessible, relevant, and rooted in community needs.
+We work alongside people and communities to make legal support more accessible, relevant, and rooted in their needs.

 How we work in practice

 We work through legal advice, training, resources and partnership.
-Each one shaped by what communities actually need.
+Each one shaped by what communities tell us they actually need.

 Workshops and training sessions

-Through workshops, we share legal knowledge and skills that help communities set up, grow, and sustain their work
+Through workshops, we share legal knowledge and skills that help organisations set up, grow, and sustain their work

 One-to-one legal advice and conversations

-Our 1:1 advice sessions offer tailored guidance on governance, incorporation, and strategic legal questions.
+Our 1:1 sessions offer responsive guidance on incorporation, governance, and strategic legal issues

 Toolkits and open-access legal resources

-We develop toolkits and resources, often open-sourced, so communities can access and reuse legal knowledge beyond our direct support.
+We develop toolkits, guides and resources, often open-sourced, so communities can access legal knowledge beyond our direct support

-We collaborate closely with organisations to co-create solutions, redistribute legal expertise, and strengthen networks.
+We collaborate closely with organisations and funders to co-create solutions, redistribute legal expertise, and strengthen organising

 Note